Tommy Dorsey was born on November 19, 1905, in Shenandoah, Pennsylvania. We’re featuring his music all day on Cladrite Radio, so why not tune in now?

 We’re featuring Shaw’s music all day today, so why not tune in now?

-Today marks Doris Day‘s 100th birthday.
-We’re marking the occasion throughout the day on Cladrite Radio by featuring some of her best recordings from the 1940s, so why not tune in now?
+Today marks Doris Day‘s 101st birthday.
+We’re marking the occasion throughout the day on Cladrite Radio by featuring some of her best recordings from the 1940s, so tune in now!

-10 Things You Should Know About Benny Goodman
+10 Things You Should Know About Glenn Miller

-We’re featuring toe-tapping tunes from the King of Swing all day today on Cladrite Radio, so be sure to tune in.
+We’re featuring his music all day on Cladrite Radio, so tune in now!